umer-shahzaddar/playwright-email-reporter/README.md

-# playwright-email-reporter-light
+# playwright-email-reporter

-`playwright-email-reporter-light` is a custom Playwright reporter that generates an HTML test report and sends it via email.
+`playwright-email-reporter` is a custom Playwright reporter that generates an HTML test report and sends it via email.
 The report includes a summary of test results and detailed information about failed tests.

 ## Features